-A practical foreign exchange and currency guide on sending money and travel to Maldives
+A practical foreign exchange and currency guide to Maldives

 The Maldives is made up of around 1,190 individual islands, peppered across the Indian Ocean, just below India and Sri Lanka.
 Some are so small that you’ll have to zoom way in on your Google map before you even notice they’re there.
 Out of all the islands within 26 different atolls (or collections of islands), only about 200 are actually inhabited by people.
 These include islands with year-round, permanent populations living in the likes of farming towns and fishing villages.
 Uninhabited islands are used for farmland or industry, or as “picnic” islands for resorts, which tourists can visit for the day for private, romantic meals.

 The Maldives’ atolls are served by a series of ferries from Malé.
 They run on opposite days (to Maafushi on Monday, back to Malé on Tuesday) and rarely on Friday (it being the Muslim sabbath).
 You can jump from Malé to an atoll’s capital island then to smaller, nearby islands in the chain.
 The ferry is only 30-75 MVR depending on distance.
 Research the ferries beforehand so you know when and where you can go next.
 Island hopping is very difficult without planning.